LIST OF OUR ONLINE JOURNAL PUBLICATIONS

 The trick to article write-up is precision and summary, although meaning and technical depth cannot and should not be sacrificed on the altar of limited space.
 Do not play around your point, state it as only a true academic would – direct, blunt, but factual and meaningful.
 Moreso never allow more than 40% of your write-up to be citations from other authors.
 If you must cite, (and you cannot afford not to), limit them to the most essential citations to show the authorities on whom you are basing your arguments/premises, followed by your arguments, analysis, and ideas on the point(s).

-The Isa Kaita Journal of Educational Research (IKJER) is a publication of the Isa Kaita College of Education PMB 5007 Dutsinma Katsina State, Nigeria.
-The Journal is dedicated to publishing original research articles in all areas of Education.
+The Isa Kaita Journal of Educational Research (IKJER), Isa Kaita Journal of Science & Technology Research (IKJSTR) and Isa Kaita Journal of Social Science Research (IKJSSR) are publications of the Isa Kaita College of Education PMB 5007 Dutsinma Katsina State, Nigeria, and funded through the Nigerian Tertiary Education Trust Fund (TETFUND) Academic Research Journal (ARJ) intervention.
+The Journals are dedicated to publishing original research articles in areas of education, science and technology and the social sciences respecctively.

-Manuscripts submitted for publication in the journal should be original and must not have been previously published elsewhere.
+Manuscripts submitted for publication in our journals should be original and must not have been previously published elsewhere.
 The editorial board considers plagiarism as a serious academic crime, and would not hesitate to sanction proven offenders.

-Authors must ensure that manuscripts do not exceed a maximum of 25% similarity index from authentic plagiarism checkers (Turnitin, etc).
-The editorial team of IKJER would assess submitted articles using standard plagiarism checkers and articles that exceed that limit (25% similarity index) would not be accepted for publication.
+Authors must ensure that manuscripts do not exceed a maximum of 30% similarity index from authentic plagiarism checkers (Turnitin, etc).
+Submitted manuscripts would be assessed using standard plagiarism checkers and manuscripts that exceed that limit (30% similarity index) would not be accepted for publication.

-Manuscripts organization must follow the following format i.e. Title page (which must carry the title of the paper, the author(s) their addresses, emails, their affiliations and identification/designation of the corresponding author); Abstract (maximum of 150 words); Keywords (if any); Introduction; Methodology; Results; Discussion; Conclusion; Acknowledgement (if any) and References.
+Manuscripts organization must follow the following format i.e. Title page (which must carry the title of the paper, names, affliations, addresses and emails of (all) author(s); Abstract (maximum of 150 words); Keywords (if any); Introduction; Methodology; Results; Discussion; Conclusion; Acknowledgement (if any) and References.
+NB: all correspondence would be through the first author’s email.

 Tables, figures and plates, etc. must be prepared on separate attachments (Appendices), and numbered with Arabic numerals e.g. Plate 1, Plate 2; Table 1, Table 2; Figure 1, Figure 2, etc. All diagrams and pictures included in manuscripts are assumed to have been first prepared by the author of the containing manuscript, else their source must be duly acknowledged.